 Step 3.
 Confirm if the main Deco gets the expected wired speed.

 1) Connect a PC to the Deco by an Ethernet cable, then open the browser and go to Speedtest® to test the internet speed.

-2) Disconnect main Deco from the modem.
+2) Disconnect the main Deco from the modem.
 Connect a PC to the same Ethernet port (the port that main Deco ever connected) on the modem with the same Ethernet cable.
 Then open the browser and go to Speedtest® to test the speed.

-Compare the two speed test results.
+Compare the two-speed test results.

 a.
 If the speed test result is slow when the PC is connected to the modem, restart your modem.
 Restarting your modem can sometimes fix connectivity issues and improve the performance.
 If it doesn’t make sense, it’s suggested to contact your ISP.